-- II.
+- I. Appropriations will be made at the Fund (Superfund), Functional Category, and Object Classification (Also Known As "AKA" "categories"; personal services, operating expense, capital outlay, debt service, grants, and aids, and "other use" expenses). - II.
 The Office of Management and Budget will ensure that the application of the indirect charges do not adversely affect the provision of services of the fund receiving the indirect charge. - III.
 A fund for private, not-for-profit outside agencies may be maintained with an annual appropriation as available with consideration of budgetary constraints and Board Policies.
-All agencies seeking funding from the Board should do so during the annual open application process through the appropriate department, such as Community Support Services Department and the Outside Agency Funding Advisory Board. - IV.
+All agencies seeking funding from the Board should do so during the annual open application process through the appropriate department, such as Community Support Services Department. - IV.
 All requests to fund discretionary court programs, otherwise known as "local requirements," as defined within Article V of the Florida Constitution and the supporting Florida Statutes (28.24, 29.008) require Board approval during each budget process.